makinacorpus/django_pyoidc/README.md

 ]
 ```

-Now is time to run a migrate operation, as we create a database table ([read why here](https://django-pyoidc.readthedocs.io/latest/explanation.html#about-caching)).
+Now is the time to run a migrate operation, as we create a database table ([read why here](https://django-pyoidc.readthedocs.io/latest/explanation.html#about-caching)).
 Run in your project dir:

 ```
 ./manage.py migrate